-WHAT: The First Math Catcher Festival is a celebration of students' imagination and creativity and their knowledge of mathematics and Indigenous cultures and traditions.
+WHAT: The Math Catcher Festival is a celebration of students' imagination and creativity and their knowledge of mathematics and Indigenous cultures and traditions.

 The Festival and associated activities are based on the belief that storytelling, accompanied by pictures and open-ended questions, helps students experience mathematics in action and encourages young people to enjoy math.
 This belief is one of the pillars of the Math Catcher Outreach Program and it is the central piece of each story and animated film in the Small Number series.